faciledictu/frontend-dev-memo/docs/react-native/distribution.md

 :::

-### Distribution Certificate

-The distribution certificate proves the app was developed by an authorized Apple developer.
-This certificate:
+**The distribution certificate** proves to Apple and devices that the app was created by a trusted developer.

+- Created in the Apple Developer Portal or via Xcode.
 - Identifies the developer or organization that published the app.
 - Ensures that the app has not been tampered with after being signed.
 - Is required to build and sign the app for distribution.

+You can only have two active iOS Distribution Certificates at once (per team).

+Types:

+- Development Certificate: For testing apps on real devices.
+- Distribution Certificate: For distributing apps either to the App Store or via Ad Hoc/Enterprise channels.

 When creating a build for distribution (App Store or Enterprise), the app must be signed using the Distribution Certificate associated with your Apple